shainer/the-gitlab-hotness/README.md

 # the-gitlab-hotness
-Listens on Anitya fedmsg topic for new releases and creates a new bug on Gitlab
+Listens on Anitya fedmsg topic for new releases and performs some related action on the Chakra GitLab instance.